-Since you were interested about the cost of RVing across the country, I presume you’re interested in taking a truly epic road trip.
-That being said, I put together a free seven day email course to outline everything we learned in our first year of full-time RVing.
+Since you were interested in the cost of RVing across the country, I presume you’re interested in taking a truly epic road trip.
+That being said, I put together a free seven-day email course to outline everything we learned in our first year of full-time RVing.
 You can download that course below!

 Plus, when you sign up I’ll add you to a private Facebook group of full-time travelers and we can all hang out and be best friends!

 […] any debt while going on our 48 state RV honeymoon.
 If you didn’t get a chance to read it, I shared some details about the fact that we actually only spent $3,000 on our entire trip.
 The rest of our trip was completely funded by our sponsor, through our writing, and my consulting […]